 If you’re new to Blue Jays from Away, we summarize all eight of the Blue Jays’ minor league teams in four parts: The Blue Jays from Away Awards, Starting Pitchers, Relief Pitchers and Position Players.
 Players are discussed with the team that they spent the most time with (by innings pitched for pitchers and at bats for batters).

-The DSL Blue Jays had a solid season, finishing 41-31, a game ahead of their pythagorean record of 40-32.
-They finished second in their division (the Baseball City division), seven games behind the DSL Diamondbacks 1.
-Of the 44 teams in the Dominican Summer League, the Blue Jays had the 14th best runs scored per game, scoring 5.19 runs per game which was above the league average of 4.85 runs per game with an offense that averaged 17.5 years old (slightly under the league average of 17.7 years).
-The pitching finished 19th, allowing 4.64 runs again, again, better than average, with a pitching staff that averaged 18.2 years old with a league average of 18.4 years.
+The DSL Blue Jays, under manager John Tamargo Jr., had a solid season, finishing 35-35, five games ahead of their pythagorean record of 30-40.
+They finished third in their division (the Baseball City division), 11 1/2 games behind the DSL Reds who had the third best record in the league.
+Of the 45 teams in the Dominican Summer League, the Blue Jays had the 27th best runs scored per game, scoring 5.00 runs per game which was below the league average of 5.28 runs per game with an offense that averaged 17.4 years old (slightly under the league average of 17.7 years).
+The pitching finished 12th-worst, allowing 5.86 runs per game, which was well below average, with a pitching staff that averaged 17.6 years old with a league average of 18.3 years.